mitchelloharawild/r-project-web/branches/beta2015/trunk/md/index.md

+---
-# The R Project for Statistical Computing
+title: The R Project for Statistical Computing
+---

 ## Getting Started